 See Act II -On a tree by a river from the Mikado.

-Below is an excerpt from the Zodiac Killer FBI files regarding the 'Exorcist' letter.
+Below the newspaper cutting is an excerpt from the Zodiac Killer FBI files regarding the 'Exorcist' letter.

 1963 June 4th-Domingos/Edwards Murders